Vyral/nate-martinez-recruiting/_posts/2023-06-26-nate-s-monday-morning-message-volume-1-170.md

 Sympathy looks in and says, “I’m**&nbsp;**sorry.”
 Compassion goes in and says, “I’m**&nbsp;**with you.”

-Sympathy looks in and says, “I would like to help.”Compassion goes in and says, “I am here to help.”
+Sympathy looks in and says, “I would like to help.”
+Compassion goes in and says, “I am here to help.”

-Sympathy says, “I wish I could carry your burden.”Compassion says, “Cast your burden on me.”
+Sympathy says, “I wish I could carry your burden.”
+Compassion says, “Cast your burden on me.”

 Sympathy often irritates many words.
 Compassion helps and hears in quietness and understanding.